 Generally speaking, programming is self-governed by the entities which require the programming.

-If you want to learn how to become a programmer, here the best way to achieve that goal is by either attending an educational institution, participating in online classes or bootcamps, or learning on your own.
+If you want to learn how to become a programmer, you have a few options to achieve that goal.
+You could attend an educational institution, participating in online classes or bootcamps, or learning on your own.

 According to U.S. and World Report, “Since there is no single, universal programming language, mastering multiple languages is a vital component of earning your computer science degree.”